 - Any changes to your mouth including bleeding, redness, or swelling

-- Pregnant women often consume more carbohydrates, which makes them more prone to tooth decay
+Pregnant women often consume more carbohydrates, which makes them more prone to tooth decay.
+Additionally, morning sickness can increase the amount of acid in your mouth; this acid can affect your tooth enamel.

 Hormonal changes can cause some pregnant women to develop a mild form of gum disease called 'pregnancy gingivitis'.
 This condition can cause your gums to feel sore, tender, and even bleed.